dpavlin/firefox-aistudio-plugin/README.md

 ## Multiple Projects in Separate Tabs

 *   Use the server's `--port <number>` option to run multiple instances on different ports for different projects.
-*   Configure the matching port number in the extension popup for each corresponding AI Studio tab.
+*   Configure the matching port number in the extension popup **for each corresponding AI Studio tab**.
+The port setting is now tab-specific.